Junior School Procedures - Frequently Asked Questions

 It was fantastic to have been able to welcome so many pupils back to school in June and we were delighted with how those arrangements worked in practice.

-We now look forward to welcoming pupils back to school in September and I hope that you will find the following FAQ document useful.
+Now that the Michaelmas Term has started and we have established working under the new guidelines, I hope that you will find the following FAQ document useful.
 This information is subject to change in accordance with any alterations to government guidance but I shall write to you again before the start of term and we will add these questions to the school website and update it as we approach the beginning of the school year.

 Like most families, our priority is to look after, protect and support those in our care.
 To assist in this, we are delighted to have signed up to the BSA's Covid Safe Charter and adhere to it's principles.